Our Programmes

 Objects and Works of Art

 A Conservation Report by an independent and accredited conservator needs to be completed before you apply to us.
 The report should include independent authentication, information on condition, proposed treatment and cost.
-If your organisation has an in-house, qualified conservator, we'll accept an internal Conservation Report if the conservator is accredited with ICON.
-Organisations applying should be UK Registered Charities, national museums that are UK Publicly Exempt Charities or churches that are Excepted Charities.
+Organisations applying must be UK Registered Charities or national museums that are UK Exempt Charities.